Momentum Driving: How to Be One of the Fastest Cars with the Least Power

 This kind of driving takes time to grasp.
 Like, hours and hours in the seat.
 But beginning your track day career in a low-powered car will be more rewarding than driving something extreme right out of the gate.
 A modest car will give you more opportunities to find and test limits, and the space to perfect the techniques detailed above.
 An elite high-end car will be faster, probably, but you'll be hard-pressed to pick up the driving fundamentals that unlock serious speed if you're focused on trying to keep your Dodge Viper or whatever from flying into a tire barrier.

-Any driver who's been behind the wheel of something like an NA Mazda Miata, EG Honda Civic, etc., on track is all-too familiar with the scenario: They've given a point-by to a faster C6 Chevy Corvette, who rocketed out of the previous corner right behind them.
+Any driver who's been behind the wheel of something like an NA Mazda Miata, EG Honda Civic, etc., on track is all too familiar with the scenario: They've given a point-by to a faster C6 Chevy Corvette, who rocketed out of the previous corner right behind them.

-The following succession of corners are a little technical, and require some late trail-braking to get through.
-That means you'll need to do a couple things at once, namely, turning and braking.
+The following succession of corners are a little technical and require some late trail-braking to get through.
+That means you'll need to do a couple of things at once, namely, turning and braking.
 The 'Vette is braking in a straight line, and what is referred to as "parking it" in the corners; they haven't mastered balancing their throttle and brake inputs quite yet.
 They're afraid of spinning out if they hold too much speed or upset the car too much through these corners.

 Now the tables have turned.
 The momentum driver, accustomed to trail-braking very late because they've got far less power to balance, is suddenly on the Corvette's bumper.
 There's no room to pass through this succession of corners, either, so unfortunately they're stuck there.
 It's usually remedied by the momentum driver having to pull into the hot pit and requesting some space from the course workers.

 When one sets a decent, respectable lap time in their slow car, it’s incredibly rewarding.
 It’s also good practice and very transferable.
 Never has any pro driver ever said that learning momentum isn’t immensely useful.
-Fast in a slow hatchback can translate to really fast in a Miata, Mustang, or even Porsche 911 GT3.
+Being fast in a slow hatchback can translate to really fast in a Miata, Mustang, or even Porsche 911 GT3.

 If you’re going to your first track event with a slow car, or have done a few years with one and wish you had something with more power, don’t get discouraged.
 Thoroughly learning momentum steepens the learning curve immensely, and will set you up for real success when you find yourself behind the wheel of something with more power.

 Forget about getting close to the lap times of drivers in cars with 50 percent more power.
 The real joy is embarrassing drivers in cars with 100-200 percent more power.
-Whether by comparing lap times, or staying on their bumper through tight and technical sections on track; giving X car a taste of their own street-driving medicine, by taking up most of their rear-view mirror on-track, is always a lovely experience.
+Whether by comparing lap times, or staying on their bumper through tight and technical sections on track; giving X car a taste of their own street-driving medicine, by taking up most of their rear-view mirror on track, is always a lovely experience.